Guidance for parents and carers

-For appeals within the 2020/21 academic year (for your child to move from one school to another between September 2020 - August 2021), please return your form within four weeks of the date of your refusal of the school place, wherever possible.
+For appeals within the 2021/22 academic year (for your child to move from one school to another between September 2021 and August 2022), please return your form within four weeks of the date of your refusal of the school place, wherever possible.
 Once we receive your appeal we will hear it as soon as practicably possible.